csula/cs590-fall-2015/documents/final-project/project.md

 1. Implement a captcha that is other than google captcha
 2. Implement a third party authentication
 3. Develop a mobile client
+4. Implement a SAP model using `reagent` (the application must be fairly mature)